Experts claim the ‘5 rights’ should be expanded to the ’10 Rights of Medication Administration’.

 - Ongoing observations if required.

-Points 1 to 5 are the ‘5 Rights of Medication Administration’ as per the NMC and Nice Guidelines in the UK.
+Points 1 to 5 are the ‘5 Rights of Medication Administration’.
 Points 6-10 are unratified checks that have been suggested by multiple US nursing boards and research panels to enhance patient safety.